 - The afternoon is at your leisure to explore Sevilla.

-- Overnight at your hotel in Sevilla
+- Dinner and overnight at your hotel in Sevilla

 Sevilla – Madrid (By train) (B)